emintz/ArduinoLib/RTOSAid/README.md

 ### resume

-Resumes a suspended task and does nothing if the task is running.
+Resumes a suspended task.
+Does nothing if the task is running.

 ### start